Contributing editor Alyssa Shelasky, a New Yorker living in Rome, heads to Venice for her birthday and has her best day ever.

 Eventually, we pry ourselves away from The Gritti Palace.
 It's been twenty years since I was in Venice.
 Must see the sites.
 We zig-zag through Piazza San Marco and visit some glossy galleries.
 We browse Baryshnikov's photography exhibition, Dance This Way.
 We walk to the Jewish Ghetto and rest our legs at the kosher restaurant Gam Gam.
 We talk about the future over fried artichokes.
 We get very lost and very tan.

-My best day ever is still going strong, but I'm dying to get back to Donghia.
+My best day ever is still going strong, but I'm dying to get back to the Gritti.

-Inside the hotel, I swoop into the Acqua di Parma Blu Mediterraneo Spa at the hotel and snag some products.
+Inside the hotel, I swoop into the spa to snag some products.
 A blonde Brit in a bathrobe is moaning, "amazzzzzzzzzzing."
 Back in our room, after a long, hot shower, I put Pink on the speakers and red on my lips as my guy hand-rolls cigarettes and makes videos of the view.
 Proof that this all really happened for our family, our friends, and ourselves.

 When you're a New York girl with a Roman guy, visiting Venice on your 36th birthday, there is only one place go for an all-dressed-up-and-ready-to-go aperitivo, and that's Harry's Bar for peach Bellinis.
 There, we eat salty olives and make small talk with lovely strangers, and I think to myself: Pope Francesco, mommy, Mr. Cipriani, Somebody… please don't let this moment end.